-The agency may count the license for all certification periods for which it received the minimum required revenue, as long as the license holder meets all other requirements of this subpart.
-For example, an agency may count a single-privilege, multiyear license that sells for $25 for 12 certification periods.
-However, if the license exceeds the life expectancy or the license is valid for only 5 years, it may be counted only for the number of years it is valid.
+(h) The agency may count the license for the number of certification periods for which it is valid, and the agency received the minimum required revenue, as long as the license holder meets all other requirements of this subpart.
+For example, an agency may count a single-privilege, multiyear license that sells for $25 for 12 certification periods, when the license is valid for at least 12 years.
+If the license exceeds the life expectancy or the license is valid for less than the number of years it meets the minimum required revenue, it may be counted only for the number of years it meets all certification requirements.